SusannaMazzocchi/SusannaMazzocchi/README.md

 # About Me

-I'm Susaanna, an undergraduate student in AI with a focus on computational neuroscience and physics
+I'm Susanna, an undergraduate student in AI with a focus on computational neuroscience and physics
 I explore medical data and brain modeling projects, always seeking challenges that push my limits
 I love turning ideas into reality, building projects inspired by whatever sparks my curiosity